imxieyi/iosu/README.md

 ### StoryBoard Demo Videos

 Notice: The following videos are outdated.
-If you want to see the latest version, please clone and install the latest version on your device.
+If you want to see the latest version, please clone and install this repository on your device.

 [http://www.bilibili.com/video/av9580463/](http://www.bilibili.com/video/av9580463/)